- Regulation and Security

 FXTM enjoys an extremely high and very strong level of regulation in several jurisdictions.
 It is based in three different countries, with three different corporate branches to match.

 This multi-jurisdictional setup allows FXTM to differentiate its offering depending upon where its traders are located.
 It is worth mentioning that acquiring regulation is not an easy feat for any Forex broker, so the mere fact that ForexTime has acquired regulation in several jurisdictions is extremely admirable.

-FXTM is formally regulated in the United Kingdom, Cyprus, South Africa, and Mauritius.
+FXTM is formally regulated in the United Kingdom, Cyprus, and Mauritius.
 In the United Kingdom, ForexTime UK Limited is authorized by the Financial Conduct Authority to provide regulated products and services under license number 777911.

-In Cyprus, ForexTime Limited is licensed by the Cyprus Securities and Exchange Commission under license number 185/12.
+In Cyprus, ForexTime Limited is regulated by the Cyprus Securities and Exchange Commission under license number 185/12.